Pahulpreet86/pahulpreet86.github.io/_posts/2020-10-01-automated-text-summarization-introduction-and-types.md

-Text Summarization is the process of reducing the original text 's size while retaining key information elements and the context.
+Automated Text Summarization is the automated process of reducing the original text 's size while retaining key information elements and the context.

-The main challenge in text summarization is that without a reasonable amount of background knowledge a high reduction rate can not be achieved.
+The main challenge in automated text summarization is that without a reasonable amount of background knowledge a high reduction rate can not be achieved.

-Anotherchallenge, is we can not be sure that the summarizer has not missed any important information from the source.
+Anotherchallenge, is we can not be sure that the automated summarizer has not missed any important information from the source.

-The text summarization approaches are categorized in two broad groups:
+The automated text summarization approaches are categorized in two broad groups: